SchoolOfCode/workshop_tdd_2021/README.md

    - **Optional:** Writing all these tests might feel repetitive.
 You could try using Vitest's `test.each` method ([docs](https://vitest.dev/api/#test-each)) to avoid repeating code.
 Look at the `.each` examples to see how it works.
 Try using it in your tests.
 If you spend too much time on `.each`, just write the tests without it, even if you repeat code.

 **Remember the discipline of writing the minimal amount of code to meet the current requirements.** Your implementation should only handle single letter words by the end of this ticket.

+### 🎫 Ticket 3 - Multiple letters

+1. Write a new failing test for a word with more than one letter.
+Pick the word and figure out its score.
+2. Update the code so the new test passes.
+3. Look over the code.
+Refactor/simplify if needed and then re-run the tests to make sure the tests still pass after any changes.
+4. Repeat steps 1-3 for more words with multiple letters.
+Pick whatever words you want.